BRVC-ORG/EA/README.md

-# Executive Assistant to the CEO
+# Executive Assistant to the CEO (On-site, Remote)

 Bitcoin Research & Ventures Company is a startup at the forefront of cryptocurrency and blockchain research and development, and a prominent venture capital investor in the space.
 We are seeking a highly skilled and discreet Executive Assistant to the CEO to provide comprehensive administrative and organizational support.